fioriang/OWB/README.md

 ## Primary analysis
 1. placebo_all.RMD: includes all the code for calculating the placebo confidence interval ("power") (left panel of Fig. 2, left panel of Fig. S7, left panel of Fig. S9, Table S6)
 2. xy.R: main results and plots for effects of the bans (right panels of Fig. 2, Fig. S7)
+## Data section
+1. data_section: producing all the data-related figures and tables (Fig. 1, Fig. S2, Fig. S3, Table S4)
+2. WCS: contains all information regarding waste composition and the expected effects of the bans (Table 1, Fig. S4, Fig. S1)
+2. data_section_basic_manipulations: all manipulations to the raw data received from states (this produces the power2_impexp.csv file)
+## Mechanism
+1. infrastructure_gov.R: producing all the data-related figures and tables (Fig. 1, Fig. S2, Fig. S3, Table S4)

 ## Robustness checks
 1. year_placebo: produces results for California-specific provision (Fig. S8)
 2. composting: all analyses regarding bans's effects on composting (Fig. S10)
 3. ghg: all analyses regarding emissions (Fig. S5, Fig. S6, Table S8)
 4. xy_passage: all analyses regarding bans's anticipation effects (right panel of Fig. S9)
 5. diff_in_diff: all analyses for difference in differences specification (Table S7)
-## Data section
-1. data_section: producing all the data-related figures and tables (Fig. 1, Fig. S2, Fig. S3, Table S4)
-2. WCS: contains all information regarding waste composition and the expected effects of the bans (Table 1, Fig. S4, Fig. S1)
-2. data_section_basic_manipulations: all manipulations to the raw data received from states (this produces the power2_impexp.csv file)